cyclus/cyclus.github.com/source/basics/glossary.rst

   agent phase

-    A phase during a simulation time step in which :term:`agent`\ s are allowed to query the simulation environment and perform general actions.
+    A phase during a simulation time step in which :term:`agents <agent>` are allowed to query the simulation environment and perform general actions.